evjan/checknetwork.py/README.md

 checknetwork.py
 ===============

-A simple script that runs a check every 2 minutes if you have internet access.
+A simple script that every 2 minutes runs a check to see if you have internet access.

 It was created as a result of frustration with my ISP (Vodafone Ghana) and their unreliable network connection.